Wildlife SOS Series 10 - Part 2

 At Simon’s wildlife centre in Surrey the team are trying to catch badgers to check them for fleas, while in Belize Simon has to get to grips with a larger patient – a crocodile.
 Vince and Cherie Rose’s crocodile centre has been targeted by arsonists but one of the crocodiles has escaped and Simon has to help them catch it and transport the croc to a new sanctuary.
 Simon also ventures out with a team of marine conservationists on an exciting underwater roundup of endangered turtles.

 Last in the series.
 In Surrey veterinary surgeon Michael Hamilton performs a long and complicated operation to repair a badger’s broken leg, and an injured cuckoo that’s fallen behind the other migrating cuckoos has to be flown south with the aid of an airline so that it can catch up!
 In Russia, Simon meets wolf rehabber Vladimir Bologov and is introduced to two orphaned wolf cubs which need a surrogate mother – and it’s touch & go whether the cubs and their new parent will bond together.

-We aim to deliver your item within 5-7 days but please be patient.
-If your order is delayed it may be because our volunteers are busy helping wildlife in need.
+For UK orders, we aim to deliver your item within 5-7 working days.
+International orders may take significantly longer.
+Please be patient, if your order is delayed it may be because our volunteers are busy helping wildlife in need.